 About Jim Jubak

-, a look at how engineers were building neural network computers based on the workings of the human brain and how neuroscientists were using what that machine hardware told them to dive deeper into the human wetware.
-Writing a book being the highly lucrative endeavor that it is, Mr. Jubak soon had to get a real job, and for the next five years, he worked as senior financial editor at Worth
+In 1992 I published In the Image of the Brain, a look at how engineers were building neural network computers based on the workings of the human brain and how neuroscientists were using what that machine hardware told us to dive deeper into human wetware.
+Writing a book being the highly lucrative endeavor that it is, I soon went to work for Worth magazine as senior financial editor.
+During the next five years I spent my summer vacations building horrendously complicated spreadsheets to rank U.S. mutual funds and pick the world’s best stocks.
+While I was at Worth I wrote The Worth Guide to Computerized Investing, the first how-to for the revolution that would eventually lead to Yahoo Finance, The Motley Fool, and MSN Money.